 So you want to be an international business strategist?

-Experts in international business strategies are few and far between.
+International business strategists are few and far between.

 Even if you are well-versed in best practices for managing your business domestically, there are different factors to consider when promoting your brand outside the domestic market.

-Here are the Fundamental Factors of International Business Strategies
+Here are the Fundamental Factors of Being An International Business Strategist

 An international business comes under the purview of domestic and international laws.
 The company will have to first adhere to the laws of the local market.